-Difference between AC and DC generator is one of the most discussed topics among physics enthusiasts.
+The difference between AC and DC generators is one of the most discussed topics among physics enthusiasts.
 In this article, the main differences between AC and DC generator in tabular form are given in a simple and easy to understand way.
 These AC and DC generator differences can help students learn about this topic better and remember the points more effectively.

 Before going to the differences, it is important to learn about AC generators and DC generators in detail.
 By knowing their details, understanding the differences becomes easy and simple.